Drug And Alcohol Addiction In Terre Haute, Indiana

 Terre Haute, Indiana is the county seat of Vigo County and located near the state’s western border with Illinois on the Wabash River.
-Terre Haute is a moderately-sized city with an estimated population of 60,774 inhabitants.
-Like many other towns across the country, Terre Haute is currently struggling with high rates of substance abuse, particularly the misuse of opioids and heroin.
+Like many other towns across the country, Terre Haute is currently struggling with high rates of substance abuse, particularly the misuse of Opioids and Heroin.

 The Opioid Epidemic

-The entire state of Indiana is in the midst of an opioid crisis, and Terre Haute has not been spared of its devastating effects.
-Indiana is one of the few states in the country that has more opioid prescriptions written by providers per year than residents.
-According to a 2015 survey performed by the Centers for Disease Control and Prevention, there were 109 pain killer prescriptions written for every 100 people within Indiana.
-As opioid addiction rates worsened, state officials cracked down on opiate prescribing practices and “pill mills,” causing many Terre Hautens to turn to heroin as an easier-to-obtain and cheaper alternative to prescription pills.
+The entire state of Indiana is in the midst of an Opioid crisis, and Terre Haute has not been spared of its devastating effects.
+Indiana is one of the few states in the country that has more Opioid prescriptions written by providers per year than residents.
+In 2018, Opioid prescriptions were written at a rate of 65.8 for every 100 citizens.
+As Opioid addiction rates increased, state officials cracked down on opiate prescribing practices and “pill mills,” causing many Terre Hautens to turn to Heroin as an easier-to-obtain and cheaper alternative to prescription pills.

-As heroin became more prevalent in the community, so did rates of overdose.
-Recent statistics released by the Indiana State Department of Health show that from 2015 to 2017, Vigo County annually averaged 26 fatalities per year due to opioid overdoses.
-The majority of those deaths were linked to an influx of heroin that was mixed with fentanyl, a drug that is 50-100 times more powerful than morphine.
-In response to the rising overdose rates, Terre Haute Fire Department ambulances have started carrying naloxone, commonly known as the intranasal Narcan, in the likely event that they encounter a heroin overdose.
+As Heroin became more prevalent in the community, so did rates of overdose.
+Recent data showed that there were 17 overdose deaths in Vigo County and 5 of those were related to Opioids.
+The majority of those deaths were linked to an influx of Heroin that was mixed with Fentanyl, a synthetic Opioid that is 50-100 times more powerful than Morphine.
+In response to the rising overdose rates, Terre Haute Fire Department ambulances have started carrying Naloxone, commonly known as the intranasal Narcan, in the likely event that they encounter a heroin overdose.
 A single dose of naloxone is intended to reverse the effects of an opioid overdose when administered to a person experiencing nervous system and respiratory failure.
 Most police officers in Vigo County also carry the life-saving drug while on duty and have been or will be trained to administer Narcan.

-The number of overdose deaths has dramatically decreased in Vigo County over the past year and can widely be accredited to the use of the overdose antidote.
-However, during the last few months of 2018, police started encountering something even more potent than fentanyl – toxic batches of heroin laced with the elephant tranquilizer carfentanil.
+The number of overdose deaths has dramatically decreased in Vigo County over the past few years and can widely be accredited to the use of the overdose antidote.
+However, police have started to encounter something even more potent than Fentanyl – toxic batches of heroin laced with the elephant tranquilizer carfentanil.
 The mixture, called “Gray Death,” can cause almost instant death from even momentary exposure.

 Break free from addiction.